 The Acai berry was first discovered by the natives of the Amazon region and integrated into their diet.
-The high levels of antioxidants, especially polyphenol gave them the necessary strength to cope with life in the jungle.
+The high levels of polyphenols gave them the necessary strength to cope with life in the jungle.

 Those who are most physical and the best climbers are responsible for the first part of the harvest.
 They skillfully climb the high palm, cut the Acai branches carefully and then carefully lower them to the ground.
 There the women pick the berries and collect them in their baskets.